Board of Directors

 We selected Ms. Wilson to serve on our board of directors due to her extensive experience as a director of public companies, her financial acumen and experience, and her expertise in business strategy.
 Ms. Wilson also serves as chair of our audit committee, as a member of our compensation committee and as a member of our nominating and governance committee.

 Marsha A. Chandler Ph.D.

-Dr. Chandler has been the Executive Vice President/Chief Operating Officer of the Salk Institute for Biological Studies since 2007.
-She manages approximately 1,000 scientific and administrative personnel and oversees all institutional fiscal, administrative and fund-raising activities.
+Dr. Chandler is a member of Biocept’s science and technology committee.
+She has been the Executive Vice President/Chief Operating Officer of the Salk Institute for Biological Studies since 2007 where she manages approximately 1,000 scientific and administrative personnel, and oversees all institutional fiscal, administrative and fund-raising activities.
 From 1997 to 2007 she served as Senior Vice Chancellor for Academic Affairs at the University of California, San Diego, where she was the chief academic officer responsible for the policies and decisions relating to all academic programs and faculty appointments and performance.
 She served as Acting Chancellor from 2003-04 and holds an appointment as Professor of Political Science in the Graduate School of International Relations and Pacific Studies at UCSD.

 Dr. Chandler is a Fellow of the Royal Society of Canada, the highest academic honor bestowed in that country.
 She received her Ph.D. from The University of North Carolina at Chapel Hill.

 Bruce E Gerhardt CPA